-We aim to build on what is going well, such as the many local food growing initiatives, and address a wider range of issues such as ethical, healthy and sustainable food procurement, promotion of local shops and markets, development of supportive planning policies, and food poverty.
+HFP aims to build on what is going well in Hackney, such as the many local food growing initiatives, and address a wider range of issues such as ethical, healthy and sustainable food procurement, promotion of local shops and markets, development of supportive planning policies, and food poverty.
 And we will be helping to ensure the borough moves up the Good Food for London league table and improves on its poor showing in each of the last four years.